 Exam results are important for getting into universities, applying for jobs, apprenticeships and even getting onto A level courses.
 If your teen feels that they haven’t done as well as they could have done, retaking an exam might be a good option.

-Students in England whose results are below a C in Maths and English have to continue these subjects further, in line with government legislation.
+Students in England whose results are below a 4 (previously a C) in Maths and English have to continue these subjects further, in line with government legislation.
 Most schools and colleges will let you resit your Maths and English GCSEs alongside your other courses.
 With other subjects, it’s always worth checking if they do actually need to retake.
 If they’re thinking of retaking GCSEs to get a place in college, find out if the college will take them anyway – and check if they could retake the exams while studying for A levels (or whatever qualification they decide to do next).

 With A levels, if your teen needs the grades to get on to a particular course at university then it could be worth resitting, but check if the university will accept them anyway, or if they can apply to another university through clearing.